 Another category of businesses that have gone

-under are cryptocurrency exchanges.
+cryptocurrency exchanges.
 When an exchange fails to protect the cryptocurrency

 it is holding, the exchange can go out of business in short order.
 There are no

 failsafe measures with cryptocurrencies.
 When funds are stolen, they cannot be

 pulled back, like an ACH transfer might allow.

 Gox, the one-time leading

 cryptocurrency exchange, was hacked in 2014, leading to its insolvency.
 It lost